emd22/MatPacker/README.md

 | Image 1 (diffuse) | Albedo R          | Albedo G  | Albedo B | Albedo A         |
 | Image 2 (normal)  | Normal R          | Normal G  | Normal B | Unused (for now) |
 | Image 3 (ORM)     | Ambient Occlusion | Roughness | Metallic | Unused (for now) |

+## AI Disclaimer

+LLMs were used in the original prototype of this application, and are used to find and fix bugs.